 Gochujang is a Korean chili paste known for its umami, savory, sweet, and spicy flavors.
 Along with its distinct and exceptional taste, gochujang possesses health benefits as a probiotic.
-Typically found in large red plastic containers, gochujang has a thick texture, similar to melted Reese’s Peanut Butter Cups or soft peanut butter.
+Typically found in large red plastic containers, gochujang has a thick texture, similar to melted Reese’s Peanut Butter Cups, or soft peanut butter.

 Our gochujang goes through an intensive process that’s been used for over 70 years.
 Gochujang’s fermentation process relies on two key ingredients: soybeans and Korean chili powder.
-Raw soybeans are carefully picked after undergoing a seven-step screening process.
+Raw soybeans are carefully picked after undergoing a 7-step screening process.
 They’re aged for over a month.
-Bright red and sun-dried Korean chili peppers are finely ground to powder and then added to the aged soybeans, along with rice flour, salt, and natural mountain water.
+Bright red and sun-dried Korean chili peppers are finely ground to powder, and then added to the aged soybeans, along with rice flour, salt, and natural mountain water.

 This blend is fermented again for months to create those iconic flavors of Korea.
 The result of this meticulous process?
 A one-of-a-kind, umami-rich gochujang with a perfect balance of both sweet and spice.
 It is this gochujang that separates our line of gochujang sauces from others.

 Check out our blog for to learn more about Korean food & culture!